Lynden Sculpture Garden - Artist Residency 2015

 There is a much larger selection of images from this project on a Flickr album.

-In 2010 I participated, along with my collaborator Phil Krejcarek, in the invitational Inside/Outside series of temporary installations and exhibits.
+In 2010, along with my collaborator Phil Krejcarek, I participated in the invitational Inside/Outside series of temporary installations and exhibits at the Lynden Sculpture Garden.
 We called our installation “Under Construction.”
 To see images from that installation click here.